 Difference Between Chapter 11 and Chapter 13

-Any individual or business can file chapter 11 of bankruptcy who requires time to make the debt manageable to pay in which the court will help the business to restructure its debts and liabilities; while chapter 13 bankruptcy provides for the adjustment of the debts that can be applied only by individuals with specific and stable income level where plan to repay the part or all of debts is made and its cannot exceed period of 5 years.
+Any individual or business can file chapter 11 of bankruptcy, which requires time to make the debt manageable to pay, and the court helps the entity restructure its obligations and liabilities.
+Chapter 13 bankruptcy, in contrast, provides for the adjustment of the debts that can be applied only by individuals with specific and stable income levels where the plan to repay the part or all of the obligations is made without exceeding five years.

-Under the Bankruptcy Code, Chapter 11 and Chapter 13 are a legal procedure that deals with the debt problems and the payment obligations of the company in case the company decides to declare themselves bankrupt.
-The bankruptcy code is also a helpful tool for individuals and who are unable to pay off their debts and gives them an opportunity to start afresh by liquidating the assets of the company and pay off their debts or by proposing a complete restructuring of the organization.
+Under the Bankruptcy Code, Chapter 11 and Chapter 13 are legal procedures that deal with the debt problems and payment obligations if the company decides to declare bankruptcy.
+The bankruptcy code is also a helpful tool for individuals who cannot pay off their debts and allows them to start afresh by liquidating the company’s assets and paying off their debts or proposing a complete restructuring of the organization.

 What is Chapter 11 Bankruptcy?

 Chapter 11 is most commonly used by small businesses.
 The chapter allows the company to draft a plan to help keep the business active while paying off its debt.
 The filing of a petition can be voluntary or involuntary.
 A debtor usually has a time frame of generally three to four months to develop a reorganizationReorganizationReorganization refers to the legal process of modifying, merging, or acquiring a company and its assets.
 Typically undertaken to solve low-profit margins, reasons for revamping vary as per the firm's needs.
 For instance, in 2017, Wall Street Journal had announced a major editorial reorganization to help the 128-year-old newspaper adapt to the requirements of digital news reporting. plan.